-6. Sharing Data and Outputs
+9. Sharing Data and Outputs

 We recognise the importance of effective mapping and visualisation technologies to help communicate current drainage and wastewater risks and how these might change in the future.
-We have experience of data mapping and visualisation options (see figure 9) which we have applied to assess the impact of growth on our sewerage catchments (left image - Aylesford WTW catchment in Kent).
-The right image shows how we have applied tools such as 'SuDS Studio' (by Atkins) in Eastbourne to assess the potential use of sustainable drainage systems (SuDS).
+We have experience of data mapping and visualisation options, see figure 8, which we have applied to assess the impact of growth on our sewerage catchments.
+The left image shows the Aylesford WTW catchment in Kent and the right image shows how we have applied tools such as 'SuDS Studio' (by Atkins) in Eastbourne to assess the potential use of sustainable drainage systems (SuDS).
 These techniques of displaying data using geographical information systems will help us engage with professional partners and also effectively communicate with customers.